1jour1vin

 beautiful golden dress

-A Champagne with superb structure, offering beautiful substance, finesse, and elegance.
+A Champagne with superb structure, offering a rich, full-bodied flavor, full of finesse and elegance

 Serve